MODERATE-Project/moderate-diva-deployment/ansible-configurator/README.md

 ### General

-- `auth_key`: the SSH key added on gitlab to clone the ansible_configurator repo
 - `digital_twin_folder`: the folder on the machine where the digital twin's files will be stored
 - `generic_psw`: the password used for keystore, truststore and every other place where it is not specified otherwise
 - `machine_url`: the tailscale address of the machine